GalacticFog/docker-pgrepl/README.md

 # docker-pgrepl

-This Dockerfile uses the standard postgres 9.4 docker image and adds a script that sets up streaming repliaction between two or more docker containers running PostgreSQL.
+This Dockerfile uses the standard postgres 9.4 docker image and adds a script that sets up streaming replication between two or more docker containers running PostgreSQL.

 This is based off the work by @mgudmund at https://github.com/mgudmund/docker-pgrepl.
 It has been modified to better support use on DC/OS with persistent volumes, via:
 * better support for re-entrant containers
 * more environment variable support
 * more flexible PGDATA placement

 In addition, there are utility scripts for deployment and management on:
 * docker
 * DC/OS (Marathon)